Midian: Pottery

-Religion

-It is uncertain which deities the Midianites worshipped.
-Given their apparent religio-political connection with the Moabites they are thought to have worshipped a multitude, including Baal-peor and Ashteroth.
-According to Karel van der Toorn, "[b]y the 14th century BC, groups of Edomites and Midianites worshipped Yahweh as their God"; this conclusion relies on identifying the Midianites with the Shasu.

-Scholars have noted the Midianite connections to metallurgy at Timna.
-Large amounts of Midianite ceramic ware has been discovered at these mining sites.
+Temples

 An Egyptian temple of Hathor at Timna (Site 200) was first discovered during Beno Rothenberg's excavations.

 "Rothenberg’s excavation of Site 200 revealed a number of Egyptian hieroglyphic inscriptions including those of: Seti I, Ramesses II, Merneptah, Seti II, and Queen Twosret of the Nineteenth Dynasty, as well as Ramesses III, Ramesses IV, and Ramesses V of the Twentieth Dynasty (pp. 163–166)."

 The site also continued in use during the Midianite occupation in the area, which is usually dated to terminal Late Bronze Age-Early Iron Age.